Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Relation to Quantum Theory

 Crucially, quantum theory does not assume that all measurement outcomes arise from a single underlying classical ontic variable reproducing all measurement contexts simultaneously.
 Indeed, the Kochen–Specker theorem shows that no noncontextual ontological model exists in which measurement outcomes are determined by a single underlying classical ontic state \cite{KochenSpecker1967,Spekkens2005,HarriganSpekkens2010,AbramskyBrandenburger2011}.

-From an information-theoretic perspective, the obstruction identified in Theorem~\ref{thm:info_obstruction} arises from the requirement that contextual dependence be represented within a single classical probability space over ontic states.
-Quantum theory avoids this obstruction by relaxing this requirement.
+From an information-theoretic perspective, the obstruction identified in Proposition~\ref{thm:info_obstruction} arises from the requirement that contextual dependence be represented within a single classical probability space over ontic states.
+Quantum theory is relevant here because the corresponding representational requirement is not imposed in the same way.
 While a single quantum state $\rho$ is reused across measurement contexts, measurement outcomes are not assumed to arise from a single underlying classical random variable reproducing all measurement statistics simultaneously.

-Equivalently, quantum probability does not admit a representation in which all measurement outcome statistics are embedded into a single global classical probability space over ontic states without contextual refinement.
-As a result, the conditional mutual information $I(C;O \mid \lambda)$ does not arise in the same manner, and no auxiliary contextual variable is required to mediate contextual dependence.
+Equivalently, quantum probability is not naturally represented by a scheme in which all measurement outcome statistics are embedded into a single global classical probability space over ontic states without contextual refinement.
+Accordingly, the conditional mutual information $I(C;O \mid \lambda)$ is not introduced within quantum theory in the same way as in the present classical bookkeeping setup, and the auxiliary variable $M$ should be understood as specific to that setup rather than as a generic requirement of quantum description.

-From this perspective, quantum theory avoids the information-theoretic obstruction not by encoding contextual information more efficiently, but by relaxing the assumption that observable statistics arise from a single underlying classical ontic state space.
-This structural difference explains why contextuality appears naturally in quantum theory and highlights its origin as a fundamental limitation on classical ontological representations.
+From this perspective, quantum theory is relevant not because it ``solves'' the bound within the same classical representational framework, but because the assumption of a single global classical ontic representation is no longer imposed in the same way.
+This structural difference helps clarify why contextuality appears naturally in quantum theory and highlights one way in which it can be viewed as a limitation of a particular classical ontological representational strategy.